RobiTheGit/PyFetch/README.md

 # How To Install As a Local Application

 .
-Rename main.py to PyFetch (No extension)
+Rename main.py to pyfetch (No extension)

 .
 Move the file into `/homne/yourusernamehere/.local/bin`

-Now that you have "installed" it, type in your console `PyFetch` and you should get the output of the script
+Now that you have "installed" it, type in your console `pyfetch` and you should get the output of the script